N3RDIUM/old-dotfiles/README.md

 - [ ] Switch to neovim (also a personal thing)
 - [ ] More coming!

+# Known issues
+- [ ] This is made specifically for a 1920x1080 monitor, manual modifications are required for other monitor sizes

 # Installation

 Installation of these dotfiles should be pretty straight forward.
 First you need to install the... (move your eyes to the next sub-heading!)